keboola/connection-docs/components/data-apps/index.md

 ![Code - code](/components/data-apps/data apps - hello world - code.png)

 #### Packages
-To use additional packages, which are not already in our [Streamlit Base Image](#Base Image), enter them into the field Packages.
+To use additional packages that are not already in our [Streamlit Base Image](#Base Image), enter them into the field Packages.

 {: .image-popup}
 ![Packages](/components/data-apps/data apps - packages.png)